 How to Apply

 Submit your application by November 15 for Early Decision I and by January 15 for Early Decision II.
 Candidates should indicate on the application that they are applying for Early Decision I or II and submit the signed Early Decision Agreement Form (PDF, 180KB) with the application.
+The Stevens ED Agreement Form is only required for students who have submitted Regular Decision applications and are switching to Early Decision.
+For all other applicants, the Early Decision Agreement form in the Common Appliation will fulfill this requirement.
 It is imperative that you submit all transcripts and official scores by this date*.
 We strongly recommend that you complete your admissions interview by the application deadline, if you wish to have it considered while your application is being reviewed.

 Early Decision I

-Candidates who wish to be considered for financial aid should complete the College Scholarship Service (CSS) Profile, by December 1 in order to receive an estimate of your financial aid package by the December 15 notification date.
-The CSS profile is required in order to be reviewed for Institutional Scholarships or Grant Aid.
-The Stevens CSS Profile code is 2819.
+Candidates who wish to be considered for financial aid must complete the College Scholarship Service CSS)/Financial Aid Profile by December 1 in order to receive an estimate of your financial aid package by the December 15 notification date.
+The CSS/Financial Aid profile is required in order to be reviewed for Institutional Scholarships or Grant Aid.
+The Stevens CSS/Financial Aid Profile code is 2819.

 Early Decision II

-If you would like to be considered for financial aid, applicants are required to complete the College Scholarship Services (CSS) Profile, by January 15th in order to receive a financial aid package with, or shortly after the February 15th notification deadline.
+If you would like to be considered for financial aid, applicants are required to complete the College Scholarship Services CSS/Financial Aid Profile, by January 15th in order to receive a financial aid package with, or shortly after the February 15th notification deadline.